kitspace/1clickBOM/README.md

 which means you are free to use the code in your own applications (even proprietary ones) as long as you display appropriate attribution and share your code-improvements to 1clickBOM itself under the CPAL as well.
-This also applies to software you are making available to users as a network service from a server.
+This also applies to software you are solely making available to users over a network i.e. software as a service.
 See the [LICENSE][6] file for details.

 [1]:#roadmap
 [2]:https://github.com/monostable/1clickBOM/blob/master/examples/example.tsv